Economics & Business Administration

 The economics major consists of 14 courses in economics and mathematics.
 Economics majors may choose among three tracks: business, government policy and preparation for graduate school via additional mathematics courses.
 Economics majors can also earn an emphasis in financial economics.

 The business administration major consists of 15 courses in business, economics and mathematics.
-To gain greater depth in a particular area of business, many students pursue one of the four emphases we offer in the business administration major: accounting, finance, marketing and organization management.
+To gain greater depth in a particular area of business, many students pursue one of the four concentrations we offer in the business administration major: accounting, finance, marketing and organization management.
 By taking additional courses, in one of these areas, students build specialization on the solid foundation provided by the business administration major.

 Programs